Bathurst, New Brunswick: 1800s

-The Annual Report of the Department of Fisheries for 1868 lists a so-called "Marine Hospital" located in Bathurst, and the place of work for a Fisheries Officer.
+The Annual Report of the Department of Fisheries for 1868 lists a so-called "Marine Hospital" in Bathurst, and the place of work for a Fisheries Officer.
 Bathurst once had a fish processing plant.
 Navigation in this County consisted of the carrying of wood, fish and grindstones from Bathurst to Britain, ports of the Dominion, Newfoundland, Miquelon, the United States, South America and Italy.
 In the wood trade, Bathurst employed in 1868 vessels of from 50 to 1,200 tons.
 The beacons at that time were unlit, a cause of some concern.

 In 1871 Bathurst had a population of 600.

 On 14 December 1872, Justice William End was assassinated, likely by a ruffian whom he had earlier jailed for four months.
 The suspect left Bathurst soon afterwards and was never apprehended.

 Bathurst Grammar School became graded in 1874.

 Hollywood film actor Sam de Grasse was born here in 1875.

 The opening of the Intercolonial Railway of Canada in 1876 (shown at the left hand side in the Ganong map) provided a fast connection from the port of Bathurst to the rest of North America which was essential for developing the region's principal industries in forestry and zinc mining.
 For example, the St. Lawrence Lumber Co., which is depicted in the Ganong map at the mouth of the Nepisiguit River, was managed in the late 19th century by Kennedy Francis Burns of Miramichi.

 W.J.
 Kent opened his eponymous department store in 1884 on Main Street.

 In 1886, after a fire had destroyed its Temperance Hall, the Roman Catholic Church began construction of what is now known as the Sacré-Coeur Cathedral.
 The diocese of Chatham was removed to Bathurst in 1938, and what had been up til then a church now became a cathedral.